garoxas/NX_Game_Info/README.md

 # NX Game Info

 # Features
-- NSP, XCI and installed titles on Switch SD card
+- NSP, XCI, NRO and installed titles on Switch SD card
 - Game files structure (Scene Release, CDN Rip, Authoring Tool, Converted from other formats)
 - NCA signature to verify official Nintendo titles.
 Unmodified titles should pass this verification, although titles converted from other formats will not
 - Filesystem services permissions.
 Game titles should not have excessive permissions, and only trust titles with `Unsafe` and `Dangerous` from reliable source